avavinod/kOmegaSSTCC/kOmegaSSTCC/README.md

 # kOmegaSSTCC
 This is an attempt to add curvature correction (CC) to the k-Omega SST turbulence model based on the paper by Smirnov and Mentner "Sensitization of the SST Turbulence Model to Rotation and Curvature by Applying the Spalart-Shur Correction term".

-Motivation: It is well knownt that cyclone separator simulations employing the normal k-Omega SST and other such two equation models fail to predict the correct velocity distributions because of strong swirl and streamline curvature.
+Motivation: It is well known that cyclone separator simulations employing the normal k-Omega SST and other such two-equation models fail to predict the correct velocity distributions because of strong swirl and streamline curvature.
 The curvature correction term is a way of enabling the two-equation models to more accurately capture such flow behaviour without resorting to RSTM models.

 How does it work: Uses empirical relations to modify the turbulent kinetic energy production term.